Putting in a Programmable Thermostat to Lessen Your Heating Bills

 Can I install it myself?

 Yes, all programmable thermostats should come with a set of instructions that tell you step-by-step how to remove your existing thermostat and connect the new one.
-Before you begin the installation process, remember to turn off the power to the furnace at the breaker panel or fuse box.
+Before you begin the installation process, remember to turn off the to the furnace at the breaker panel or fuse box.

 When you remove the old thermostat from the wall, grab the wires that were connected to it and keep them outside the wall.
 Separate the new thermostat from its base and then run the wires through the base and attach it to the wall.

 Once the base is mounted to the wall, consult your instructions to find out which colored wire should connect where on your new thermostat.
-Remember to install backup batteries to keep the thermostat from losing its program in case of a power outage.
+Remember to install backup batteries to keep the thermostat from losing its program in case of a outage.

 When you’ve completed attaching the wires, affix the thermostat to the base, begin programming your heating and cooling cycles and start saving money!